Remote Work Arrangement (RWA) Guidelines

 Getting Started

-Before creating your official CCS social media channel, please send a proposal to Marketing & Communications for review and approval.
-All accounts must be approved through the Office of Marketing & Communications, who will provide governance, oversight and advice to all department social media administrators.
+Social media accounts that represent an official CCS department are considered to be sponsored by the institution.
+Before creating an official CCS social media channel, a proposal must be reviewed and approved by Marketing & Communications.
+All accounts must be approved through the Office of Marketing & Communications, who will provide governance, oversight, and advice to all department social media administrators.
 If your account predates this new process, we are requesting that all existing accounts go through this same approval process.
 Approvals will be sent back within two business weeks.
 Please consider the following questions when considering a new social account:

 • What are your goals for the account?